 Further, while the School of Medicine Library website is your portal for most Health Science Information at the University of South Carolina, there are many non-medical resources available through the University’s Libraries System.

 Through its Linkout technology/program PubMed offers links to a variety of full text journals, books, and other resources.
-For many PubMed citations, if you view PubMed search results in "Abstract" or "Citation" view you'll see icons that link to the publisher/providers site to retrieve full text.
+For many PubMed citations, if you view PubMed search results in "Abstract" or full record view you'll see icons that link to the publisher/providers site to retrieve full text.
 In some few cases the link will be to free full text online, but most of these publisher/provider links will be to "pay per use" articles.

 Yes.
 The library's proxy server only works with specially constructed links that direct the proxy server to route the traffic to specific sites.
 You have to use the links from the library's homepage if you are off campus.